mherchel/olivero-subtheme/readme.md

 </details>

 ## Enable the new theme.
 You should now see the new theme listed under `appearance > themes`.
-1. Set a theme other than Olivero to be the default theme.
-2. Uninstall the Olivero theme.
-3. Install the new theme and set it to be the default.
+Install the new theme and set it to be the default.

-Enable it.
 It should look exactly like the default core Olivero theme.

 ## Install Node dependencies.
 First make sure you have [Node](https://nodejs.org/en/download/), and [Yarn](https://classic.yarnpkg.com/en/docs/install/) installed.